Board of Directors

 J. Douglass Klein, Ph.D.

-Victoria Space has taught Earth Science in the Coxsackie-Athens Central School District since 2006 and in addition to teaching both classes and labs in Regents Earth Science, she also has teaches Atmospheric Science and Astronomy.
-She has served on Dudley Observatory’s Education Committee for a number of years and initially joined after participating as a teacher intern with the Rising Stars program.
+Victoria Space has taught Earth Science in the Coxsackie-Athens Central School District since 2006, and in addition to teaching both classes and labs in Regents Earth Science, she also has taught Atmospheric Science and Astronomy.
+She has served on the Dudley Observatory’s Education Committee for a number of years and initially joined after participating as a teacher intern with the Rising Stars program.